 E.2 Logical Consistency

 Check that grid extent defined in the metadata is consistent with grid spacing and number of points.
 Check that the number of null values in the speed grid equals the number in the direction grid.
-Check that the point set envelope is consistent with the minimum and maximum point locations.
+Check that the point coverage envelope is consistent with the minimum and maximum point locations.

 E.2.1 Conceptual Consistency